-This species is known from the Llanos of Colombia (departments of Arauca, Meta and Guaviare), from 200-500m asl.
-The type locality is "near junction of Río Guaviare and Río Ariari, Guaviare, Colombia".
+This species is known from the Llanos of Colombia (departments of Arauca, Meta, Vichada, Casanare and Guaviare), between 200–500 m asl.
+The type locality is near junction of Río Guaviare and Río Ariari, Guaviare, Colombia.

 Habitat and Ecology

-It is usually found around permanent waterbodies in tropical savannah.
+This species is usually found around permanent waterbodies in tropical savanna.
+It is also found in a variety of anthropogenic habitats such as gardens and agricultural land.
 It lays its eggs and tadpoles in permanent pools.
-It is also found in a variety of anthropogenic habitats such as gardens and agricultural land.

 Red List Status

 Listed as Least Concern in view of its relatively wide distribution, tolerance of a degree of habitat modification and presumed large population.

 IUCN SSC Amphibian Specialist Group 2018.
 Scinax blairi.
 The IUCN Red List of Threatened Species 2018: e.T55935A85905883. .Downloaded on 19 November 2018